Ryan-Tahenni/chrome-dino-pygame/README.md

 **To play this game:**
   1. Download python (https://www.python.org/downloads/)
   2. Download pygame with this command: `pip install pygame`
-  3. Run the python file 'main.py'
+  3. Run the python file 'Chrome Dino.py'

 **If the pygame installation goes wrong:**